 - What are the labelling requirements?

 The message that you use and the brand image that you develop are critical to getting people to know and like your product.
-Your message needs to convince them that they need or want your product, and that it will bring value to them.
-Your brand has to be engaging enough that they remember it and think of your business and product, when making purchasing decisions or recommending products to their friends.
+Your message needs to convince consumers that they need or want your product, and that it will bring them value.
+Your brand has to be engaging enough that they remember it and think of your business and product when making purchasing decisions or recommending products to their friends.

 - Promoting and advertising your business